-New iPhone rumored to feature 19-pin dock connector [UPDATED]Alex Wagner - Senior News Editor
+New iPhone rumored to feature 19-pin dock connector [UPDATED]Alex Wagner - Editorial Director of News and Content

 It's looking likely that iPhone fans may have to buy some new accessories (or at least an adapter or two) when the next version of the handset comes out.
 A new report from Reuters claims that Apple is planning to switch to a smaller, 19-pin dock connector with its next iPhone.
 This is according to "two sources familiar with the matter" who claim that the move is being made in order to make room for the headphone jack moving to the bottom of the device.
 A separate Reuters report reiterates previous claims that the next iPhone will also feature a larger screen.